-The most common investment vehicles for traditional real estate investment vehicles are contractual investment funds and SICAVs.
-In addition, in this space real estate investment companies and real estate investment foundations have become very popular in recent years.
-Depending on the type of investor, non-regulated SPVs may also be an option.
+The most common investment vehicles are contractual investment funds and SICAVs.
+In addition, real estate investment companies and real estate investment foundations have become very popular in recent years.
+Depending on the corporate structure of the investor, SPVs may offer a number of advantages.
 Real estate investment trusts (REITs) and real estate derivatives are typically not set up in Switzerland and may be subject to regulatory requirements or restrictions with respect to their distribution into Switzerland.